RosettaCommons/documentation/scripting_documentation/RosettaScripts/Filters/filter_pages/BuriedUnsatHbondsFilter.md

 -   report_bb_heavy_atom_unsats: report back bone heavy atom unsats.
 -   report_nonheavy_unsats: report non heavy atom unsats (Hpol).
 -   use_hbnet_behavior: no heavy unstas allowed (will return 9999); if no heavy unstas, will count Hpol unsats; FALSE by default; if set to true, will NOT use reporter behavior.
 -   sym_dof_names: For multicomponent symmetry: what jump(s) used for ddG-like separation.
 (From Dr. Bale: For multicomponent systems, one can simply pass the names of the sym_dofs that control the master jumps.
 For one component systems, jump can still be used.)
-IF YOU DEFIN THIS OPTION, Will use ddG-style separation for the calulation.
+IF YOU DEFINE THIS OPTION, it will use ddG-style separation for the calculation.
 -   residue_selector: residue selector that tells the filter to restrict the Unsat search to only those residues.
 -   task_operations: define residues to look at by task operations (legacy behavior of old filter); now recommended to use residue_selector instead.